NIRSpec Target Acquisition

 2 WATA and NONE are available in the MOS APT template in the observation specification form for observations planned outside the normal MPT planning process.
 This process is primarily intended for long slit observations of extended or moving targets, but may be applicable to other science targets as well.

-3 Using no TA (i.e. TA=NONE or VERIFY_ONLY) will result in the blind pointing accuracy of JWST, which is larger than the width of a shutter and the fixed slits (for all but the 1.6" × 1.6" square aperture).
+3 Using no TA (i.e. TA=NONE or VERIFY_ONLY) will result in the blind pointing accuracy of JWST, which is half of the width of MOS shutters and the 0.2" fixed slits.
 FS mode science with TA=NONE is only recommended if mosaic tools are used to create FS scan observations.

 A note about terminology:

 Guide star acquisition with a guide star in the Fine Guidance Sensor is different from target acquisition which this article describes.
-Guide star acquisition occurs at the start of each visit, delivering an expected 1-sigma radial pointing accuracy between 0.3" and 0.45" (300-450 mas), depending on the distance between the science instrument and the guide star.
-Following that, a target acquisition, either the MSATA or WATA method, can be used to place the science source in its small science aperture with the accuracy required to perform subsequent science observations.
+Guide star acquisition occurs at the start of each visit, delivering an expected fine pointing accuracy of 0.10" (1-σ error, per axis).
+Following that, either the MSATA or WATA target acquisition method can be used to place the science source into a small science aperture with the accuracy required to perform subsequent science observations.

 MSATA, described in Table 2, is the preferred target acquisition method for multi-object spectroscopy with the MSA.
 It uses reference stars in the MSA FOV, which are different from the single guide star used to more coarsely point the telescope during guide star acquisition.